E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM/readme.rst

 The first two systems use Morse and harmonic potential, respectively.
 PaPIM comes with a direct interface to the `CP2K program package <https://www.cp2k.org/about>`_ program package for calculation of system's electronic structure properties.
-The CP2K package is coupled to PaPIM as a library, thus avoiding the exchange of information process vai writing and reading to an external file.
+The CP2K package is coupled to PaPIM as a library, thus avoiding the exchange of information process via writing and reading to an external file.
 For more information see the corresponding :ref:`PaPIM-CP2K_Interface <PaPIM-CP2K_Interface>` module.
 ..
 Example external subroutines are provided for the :math:`\text{OH}` and :math:`\text{CH}_{4}` systems, respectively,